17 Daycare Essentials for Your Little One

 Cup

-This non-toxic, silicone cup helps transition kids from a traditional sippy cup to something a little more advanced, and can be easily adjusted to their drinking preferences; they can take a sip from the spout or straw, or the removable cap allows for drinking like a big kid.
+The Little Cup by Lalo is made from non-toxic silicone and helps transition kids from a traditional sippy cup to something a little more advanced.
+We love that it can be easily adjusted to a child’s drinking preferences; they can take a sip from the spout or straw, or the removable cap allows for drinking like a big kid.
 The handles are easy to hold, and although your little one might not be able to remove the cap on their own (probably a good thing!), putting the straw in place is great practice for their fine motor skills.

 Bottle

 Of course, you’ll probably want to pack your child’s bottle of choice to keep things consistent.
-If you use glass bottles at home, the Chicco Duo is a good option for daycare.
+If you use glass bottles at home, the Chicco Duo Hybrid Baby Bottle is a good option for daycare.
 The inside glass is bonded to an exterior, shatterproof plastic.
-That way, you don’t have to worry about broken glass if their backpack gets jostled around.
+That way, you don’t have to worry about broken glass if your child’s backpack gets jostled around.
 Plus, it’s safe for the dishwasher, bottle warmer, and electric sterilizer.

 Pacifier